Programmer's Guide for .NET MAUI Wrapper for Scanner SDK (Android and iOS)

 macOS

-Create .NET MAUI Project
+Create a .NET MAUI Project with Visual Studio Code.

 • Provide a project name and create the project.